 Founder of Wolfe Vets

-I am calm, relaxed and will treat pets, and you their owners, with compassion and respect.
+I am calm, relaxed and will treat pets, and you, their owners, with compassion and respect.
 I always spend time explaining problems, and how to navigate the route to curing them patiently and clearly.

 I graduated from the Royal Veterinary College with honours, passing finals with distinction.
 I also achieved distinction in both of my Certificates in Small Animal Surgery and Feline Practice, as well as receiving scholarships and awards at every level in my studies (Wellcome Trust Scholar, 2000; Cecil Aldin Memorial Prize, 2004; GPCert(Feline Practice) with distinction, 2008; PGCert(Small Animal Surgery) with distinction, 2015).